AssemblyScript/website/src/memory.md

 Dynamic memory, commonly known as the heap, is managed by the [garbage collector](./garbage-collection.md), at runtime.
 When space for a new object is requested by the program, the runtime's memory manager reserves a suitable region and returns a pointer to it to the program.
 Once an object is not needed anymore and becomes unreachable, the garbage collector returns the object's memory to the memory manager for reuse.

-The memory manager guarantees an alignment of 16 bytes, so an `ArrayBuffer`, which can be the backing buffer of multiple views, always fits up to `v128` values with native alignment.
+The memory manager guarantees an alignment of 16 bytes, so an `ArrayBuffer`, which can be the backing buffer of multiple views, always fits up to `v128` values with natural  alignment.

 ## Internals